 Rental Operating Costs.
-Rental operating costs were \$10.1 million for the year ended December 31, 2016 compared to \$8.5 million for the same period in 2015, an increase of \$1.6 million or 18.8%.
-Costs associated with properties acquired during the third and fourth quarters in 2015 accounted for \$2.2 million of the increase offset by decreases in operating expenses related to bad debt of approximately \$200,000 and real estate taxes of approximately \$100,000 in 2016 when compared to 2015.
-Operating expenses associated with the Havana Parker property sold in July 2016 resulted in a \$300,000 decrease in operating expenses when comparing year over year.
-Rental operating costs as a percentage of revenue was 31.2% and 35.5% for the years ended December 31, 2016 and 2015, respectively.
+Rental operating costs were \$8.5 million for the year ended December 31, 2015 compared to \$5.7 million for the same period in 2014, an increase of \$2.8 million or 49.1%.
+Costs associated with properties acquired during 2015 accounted for \$633,000 of the increase and properties acquired in 2014 that had a full year of operating expenses accounted for \$2.2 million of the increase.
+Rental operating costs as a percentage of rental and fee income was 35.4% and 37.5% for the years ended December 31, 2015 and 2014, respectively.

 General and Administrative Expenses.
-General and administrative ("G&A") expenses were \$5.1 million for the year ended December 31, 2016, compared to \$4.7 million for the same period in 2015, representing an increase of approximately \$400,000 or 8.5%.
+General and administrative ("G&A") expenses were \$4.7 million for the year ended December 31, 2015, compared to \$4.6 million for the same period in 2014, representing an increase of \$100,000 or 2.2%.
 While these expenses are semi-fixed and do not necessarily correlate to total revenue and remain relatively unchanged year over year, we had an increase due to annual increases in costs related to salaries and professional services.
 With the sale of the self-storage facilities, which segment was the most administrative intense, we anticipate that our general and administrative expenses will remain fairly constant as we acquire more office, retail and industrial properties in the future.
-As a percentage of total revenue, our general and administrative costs decreased to 15.6% from 19.5% due to the increase in revenue without a corresponding increase in general and administrative expenses.
+As a percentage of total revenue, our general and administrative costs decreased from 27.9% to 19.6% due to the increase in revenue.

 Depreciation and Amortization.
-Depreciation and amortization expenses were \$10.3 million for the year ended December 31, 2016, compared to \$7.8 million for the same period in 2015, representing an increase of \$2.5 million or 32.1 %.
-Depreciation costs associated with properties acquired during the third and fourth quarters of 2015 accounted for all of this increase.
+Depreciation and amortization expenses were \$7.8 million for the year ended December 31, 2015, compared to \$5.4 million for the same period in 2014, representing an increase of \$2.4 million or 44.5 %.
+Depreciation costs associated with properties acquired during 2015 and 2014 accounted for all of this increase.

 Asset Impairments.
 We review the carrying value of each of our real estate properties annually to determine if circumstances indicate an impairment in the carrying value of these investments exists.
-During 2016, we recognized an impairment charge of \$700,000 on the World Plaza property and \$248,000 on the Rangewood Medical property.
+During 2014, we recognized an impairment charge of \$950,000 for our Havana Parker property.
 These impairment charges reflect management's estimate of the fair market value based on sales comps of like property in the same geographical area.
 There were no impairment changes during 2015.

 Interest Expense-Series B preferred stock.
-The Series B Preferred Stock commenced in August 2014 includes a mandatory redemption and therefore is treated as a liability for financial reporting purposes.
-The dividends paid and accrued and the amortization of the deferred offering costs are considered interest expense for reporting purposes under GAAP.
-Interest expense, including amortization of the deferred offering costs of \$1,014,000 and \$951,000, respectively, totaled \$6.0 million for the year ended December 31, 2016 compared to \$4.8 million for the same period in 2015.
-An initial investment of \$16.6 million was made during the third quarter in 2014 and an additional investment of \$18.4 million was made during the third and fourth quarters in 2015.
-Dividends paid and accrued totaled \$4.9 million and \$3.4 million, respectively, for the years ended December 31, 2016 and 2015.
+The Series B Preferred Stock issued in August 2014 includes a mandatory redemption and therefore is treated as a liability for financial reporting purposes.
+The dividends paid and accrued and the amortization of the deferred offering costs are considered interest expense.
+Interest expense, including amortization of the deferred offering costs of \$951,000 and and \$380,000, respectively, totaled \$4.8 million for the year ended December 31, 2015 compared to \$1.2 million for the period August 2014 through December 31, 2014.
+An initial investment of \$16.6 million was made during 2014 and an additional investment of \$18.4 million was made during 2015.
+Dividends paid and accrued totaled \$3.4 million and \$776,000, respectively, and the amortization of the deferred offering costs associated with that transaction totaled \$1.2 million and \$380,000, respectively for the year ended December 31, 2015 and 2014.